 Graduate Student awarded NSF GK-12 Fellowship

-The project aims to educate a citizenry that can make informed decisions about the environment, and to train future generations of scientists with a multidisciplinary perspective and strong analytical skills.
+The project aims to educate a citizenry that can make informed decisions about the environment, and to train future generation of scientists with a multi-disciplinary perspective and strong analytical skills.
 GLACIER will strengthen the ties between Boston University and two partner school districts of Cambridge and Brookline, as well as enhance existing links to local museum, zoo, aquarium, and other field sites.
-GLACIER brings in faculty from Geography & Environment (Nathan Phillips, Robert Kaufman, Bruce Anderson, Crystal Schaaf), Biology (Les Kaufmann, Richard Primack), Statistics (Surajit Ray), Earth Science (David Marchant), Engineering (Michael Gevelber, Michael Ruane), and Education (Don DeRosa).
+GLACIER brings in faculty from Geography & Environment (Nathan Phillips, Robert Kaufman, Bruce Anderson, Crystal Schaaf), Biology (Les Kaufmann, Richard Primack), Statistics (Surajit Ray), Earth Science (David Marchant), Engineering (Michael Gevelber, Michael Ruane), Education (Don DeRosa).
 The principal investigator for the project is Geography & Environment Professor Suchi Gopal.